Rust-Mikrocontroller-Praktikum-2017/raytracer/README.md

 __A simple ray tracer for embeded systems.__ Written in a week as an introduction to the rust programming language.
-The ray tracer uses Turner Whitted's formulation for recursion.
+The ray tracer uses Turner Whitted's formulation.
 Surfaces are represented using a modified version of the phong reflection model.
-Textures are procedurally generated on runtime.
+Textures can be embeded or -- as the microcontroller has limited memory -- procedurally generated on runtime.
+Remixing of existing textures is supported through textures modifiers and combiners.
+Environment mapping is supported.

 [![Build Status](https://travis-ci.org/Rust-Mikrocontroller-Praktikum-2017/raytracer.svg?branch=master)](https://travis-ci.org/Rust-Mikrocontroller-Praktikum-2017/raytracer)